-When you buy a car in New Zealand, both you and the seller are required by law to notify Land Transport New Zealand of the change of ownership within seven days of the sale.
+When you buy a car in New Zealand, both you and the seller are required by law to notify NZ Transport Agency of the change of ownership within seven days of the sale.

 If you buy a car from a dealer, they may complete some or all of the change of ownership process on your behalf.
 If they are doing your paperwork for you, check with them that they have actually done it.

 A warrant of fitness (a safety inspection certificate) is a legal requirement for vehicles in New Zealand.